-- xx) The SOs of HEIW (together with SFIs and the Values and Standards of Behaviour Framework), will, as far as they are applicable, also apply to meetings of any formal Committees established by HEIW including any Advisory Groups, sub-Committees, joint-Committees and joint sub-Committees.
+- xix) The SOs of DHCW (together with SFIs and the Values and Standards of Behaviour Framework), will, as far as they are applicable, also apply to meetings of any formal Committees established by DHCW including any Advisory Groups, sub-Committees, joint-Committees and joint sub-Committees.
 These SOs may be amended or adapted for the Committees as appropriate, with the approval of the Board.
-Further detail on the Committees may be found in Schedule 3 of these SOs. - xxi) Full details of any non compliance with these SOs, including an explanation of the reasons and circumstances must be reported in the first instance to the Board Secretary, who will ask the Audit and Assurance Committee to formally consider the matter and make proposals to the Board on any action to be taken.
-All Board members and HEIW officers have a duty to report any non compliance to the Board Secretary as soon as they are aware of any circumstance that has not previously been reported.
-Ultimately, failure to comply with SOs is a disciplinary matter that could result in an individual's dismissal from employment or removal from the Board.
+Further detail on the Committees may be found in Schedule 3 of these SOs. - Full details of any non-compliance with these SOs, including an explanation of the reasons and circumstances must be reported in the first instance to the Board Secretary, who will ask the Audit Committee [insert the name of committee established to consider audit matters] to formally consider the matter and make proposals to the Board on any action to be taken.
+All Board members and DHCW officers have a duty to report any non- compliance to the Board Secretary as soon as they are aware of any circumstance that has not previously been reported. - xxi) Ultimately, failure to comply with SOs is a disciplinary matter that could result in an individual's dismissal from employment or removal from the Board.